What not to do on a safari in Africa – 10 Things to Avoid on Safari

 • Don’t shout while on Game Drives

-While on a game drive, don’t shout, call animals names, or make noise with music, stories, and laughing out loud.
-These noises make wildlife a bit uncomfortable as well as create attention making them want to follow the noise, or rather know what’s distracting them.
+While on a game drive, don’t shout, call animals names, or make noise with music, stories, or laughing out loud.
+These noises make wildlife a bit uncomfortable as well as create attention, making them want to follow the noise, or rather know what’s distracting them.

-We know it is so an exciting and happy moment to spot the animal of your dreams such as a lion, leopard, or cheetah, or a rare sighting like a melanin leopard, don’t be tempted to shout or make noise.
+We know it is so an exciting and happy moment to spot the animal of your dreams, such as a lion, leopard, or cheetah, or a rare sighting like a melanistic leopard.
+Don’t be tempted to shout or make noise.

-While on a sighting, please keep quiet, your guide will switch off the engine, and let you enjoy the sighting with ease.
-If you would want to talk, we recommend doing so in a low tone or whisper.
+While on a sighting, please keep quiet; your guide will switch off the engine and let you enjoy the sighting with ease.
+If you want to talk, we recommend doing so in a low tone or whisper.

 African Safari Destinations - 10 Things to Avoid on Safari - What not to do on a safari in Africa - Kenya Safaris - Cheetah Safaris